 What are allergies?

 First of all, what are allergies?
 In short, allergies are when your immune system reacts to something.
 The “something” is called an allergen, and different allergens affect different people.
 I may be allergic to oak pollen, but it may not bother you.
 Maybe you react to grass pollen.
 When an allergen enters your body, it is the role of the immune system to attack it.
 Your immune system creates antibodies to that trigger when it is starts to recognize it.
 The allergen then binds to the antibodies in your body, and your body releases chemicals, including histamines.
-Histamines are what cause inflammation in the lungs, nose, and head and causes all those lovely symptoms!
+Histamines are what cause inflammation in the lungs, nose, and head and all those lovely allergy symptoms!

 Allergies can also cause different symptoms for different people.
 Symptoms can include: